revB96/typercup/README.md

 - [ ] Add reset password by user
 - [ ] Notifications system: new queue, queue summary, reminder about not sent bets
 - [ ] Introduce new modes of playing tournaments
+- [ ] Introduce English language
+- [ ] Adapt project for users from other timezones